Jhgomez/sopes1/project2/README.md

 # Description
-In this project we are going to use Locust(python library) to send traffic to a Kubernetes Ingress controller which is a Kubernetes service that has Linkerd installed, we will configure 2 routes using Linkerd, each will receive 50% of the traffic, both will transfer data to a database.
-First route will be sending traffic to a gRCP client written in Golang that sends it to a gRCP server written in Golang as well, this server has a connection to a Mongo data base and writes it.
-Second route is written in Rust, is server that is connected to a redis and the mongo database it writes the information received to both databases.
-Each of these 'routes' will be a Kubernetes deployment object, and will have a minimun of 1 and maximun of 3 replicas and the CPU usage should not be more than 50%.
-The data that is going to be transmitted is collegue students notes, so we will display those notes by connecting a Grafana server to the databases
+In this project we are going to use Locust(python library) to send traffic to a Kubernetes Ingress controller(Nginx server) which uses a Kubernetes Ingress object to direct traffic to a service.
+The service then routes traffic to a gRCP client written in Golang that sends it to a gRCP server written in Golang as well, this server is a Kafka producer that sends messages to a Kafka broker/operator, another Kubernetes deployment will then have a kafka client written in Golang and will also be a Mongo client that send info to a Mongo database.The gRPC client will also make an http post to a REST API written in Rust which is also a redis client and sends the info to this Database and finally grafana connects to the database to display info.

+Harbor and Grafana will be installed using Helm to be able to set up https traffic and authentication more easily and then, they will have their own ingress that also uses Nginx ingress controller, in total the ingress controller along with three ingress objects will route traffic to three different services, all other services will be exposing Kubernetes deployments internally only.

 # Instructions